asternaut/slc-housing-dashboard-2/README.md

 * Modify CSS to match Brian's font and color guidelines
 * ~Hardcode the shapefile~
 * Use Goals Table (to be sent by Lily) to create Goals page
-* Add HAND logo to header : Need Logo as a raw file for better resolution
+* Add HAND logo to header
-* Add footer with logos and names : Need Logo as a raw file for better resolution
+* Add footer with logos and names

 ### Hua
 * Update the housing price data with data that Lily sent